wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 {% include warning.html content="High-performance images place extreme computational demands on the host computer.
 Using them indiscriminately will lead to severe performance bottlenecks.
 Only use `CG_400` or `CG_1600` images when sampling rates above 250 MSPS are *truly needed* for your application." %}

+### MPM Architecture

+The X4xx utilizes the MPM (Modular Peripheral Manager) architecture.
+For details on properly using its high-speed QSFP28+ ports, RJ45 port, and USB Console JTAG port, please refer to the [Commons of MPM Architecture Devices](#commons-of-mpm-architecture-devices-e320n3xxx4xx) section.

+## Commons of MPM Architecture Devices (E320/N3xx/X4xx)

+The E320, N3xx, and X4xx series devices employ an advanced architecture known as the Modular Peripheral Manager (MPM).
+This architecture integrates two key components:

+1. **Processing System (PS)**: An ARM-based Linux system that handles device management, configuration, and control
+2. **Programmable Logic (PL)**: An FPGA that processes the I/Q signals and handles high-speed data streaming

+This dual-system design provides robust device management capabilities while maintaining high-performance signal processing.
+However, it also introduces some important considerations regarding device connectivity and management.

+### RJ45 Port: Only for Management and Connectivity Test

+The RJ45 port provides direct access to the embedded Linux system (PS), enabling users to perform essential device management tasks such as firmware updates, network configuration, system monitoring, and initial setup verification.

+While this port can technically handle signal streaming, we **strongly recommend against using it for data transmission** for several critical reasons:

+1. **Bandwidth Constraints**: The 1GbE RJ45 connection significantly limits throughput, preventing the device from reaching its full potential
+2. **Increased Latency**: Data must traverse through the Linux system (PS) before reaching the FPGA (PL), adding substantial processing delays
+3. **Degraded Performance**: The data path between PS and PL creates performance bottlenecks, leading to timing inconsistencies and reduced data rates

+### USB Console JTAG: Emergency Recovery Interface

+The USB Console JTAG port enables **direct serial communication with the embedded Linux system**.
+While users typically interact with the device via SSH over Ethernet during normal operation, this port serves as a **critical recovery mechanism** in situations where SSH connectivity becomes unavailable.

+### DANGER: Never Use SFP+/QSFP+/QSFP28+ for Device Management!

+**Never attempt device management operations through SFP+/QSFP+/QSFP28+ ports**.
+These high-speed interfaces are designed exclusively for signal streaming, and using them for device management tasks can lead to serious consequences including abrupt connection termination, failed updates, device bricking, or permanent hardware damage.
+For all device management operations, always use the dedicated RJ45 port or USB Console JTAG interface.